 There are no known environmental, dietary, or lifestyle risk factors for chordoma.
-The vast majority of chordomas are sporadic, meaning that they occur at random, and not as a direct result of an inherited genetic trait; however, there are several genetic factors associated with chordoma.
+The vast majority of chordomas occur at random and not as a direct result of an inherited genetic trait; however, there are several genetic factors associated with chordoma.
 For example, more than 95 percent of individuals with chordoma have a single-letter variation, called a SNP (“snip”), in the DNA sequence of a gene called brachyury.
-This SNP causes a substantial increase in the risk of developing chordoma, but does not by itself cause chordoma.
-In fact, a large fraction of the general population has this SNP but individuals who have the SNP are still very unlikely to develop chordoma – the chances are less than two in a million.
-To learn more about the implications of this SNP for chordoma patients and family members, click here.
+This SNP causes an increase in the risk of developing chordoma, but does not by itself cause chordoma.
+In fact, a large fraction of the general population has this SNP, but individuals who have the SNP are still very unlikely to develop chordoma – the chances are less than two in a million.
+To learn more about the SNP and what it means for chordoma patients and family members, click here.

-There are a handful of known cases where multiple members of the same family are affected by chordoma, indicating that in some cases a strong genetic predisposition for chordoma can be inherited.
-It is known that some of the families with familial chordoma have an extra copy of a gene called brachyury.
-Currently, there is no available test for the presence of extra copies of the gene.
+There are a handful of known cases where multiple members of the same family are affected by chordoma.
+This indicates that in these very rare instances, a strong genetic predisposition for chordoma can be inherited.
+It is known that some of the families with familial chordoma have an extra copy of the brachyury gene, but currently, there is no available test for the presence of extra copies of the gene.
 The National Cancer Institute is currently conducting a genetics study to identify additional hereditary causes of chordoma.
 Learn more about this study and details on participating.

 Tuberous Sclerosis Complex